 AENA created a Smart City solution at the Barcelona El Prat Airport that boasts a dynamic, high-functioning, reliable and secure infrastructure.

 The first project was to integrate the building control systems in the existing T2 terminal.
-The 35,000 signals in the lighting, climate control, passenger transport systems and entrances were brought over to the AVEVA platform.
-Next, the control systems for services that would support the future T1 terminal were integrated.
-These included the fire brigade, civil guard, waste facilities, water control and pumping and other systems.
+The 35,000 signals in the lighting, climate control, passenger transport systems, and entrances were brought over to the AVEVA platform.
+Next, the control systems were integrated for services that would support the future T1 terminal.
+These included the fire brigade, civil guard, waste facilities, water control and pumping, and other systems.
 With the addition of these signals, the AVEVA software was now helping AENA manage 80,000 total signals.

-At this point, the monitoring infrastructure of the airport’s power plants were also integrated.
-Now it was time for the third project, which would be ground breaking: the deployment of the infrastructure for the newly constructed T1 terminal.
+At this point, the monitoring infrastructure of the airport’s power plants were also integrated, and now it was time for the third project groundbreaking: the deployment of the infrastructure for the newly constructed T1 terminal.
 This comprehensive, three-year project involved special challenges for the AENA team.
 They had to direct the many public sector contractors to work together and implement the new engineering routines and rules established at the beginning of the initiative.
-Jordi Asensi, Head of Systems and Database Management at AENA Barcelona Airport, said, “If we had not decided from the beginning to create routines for each of the developments in order to be coupled naturally to AVEVA, we would have found ourselves in precisely the situation that we had wanted to avoid.”
+“If we had not decided from the beginning to create routines for each of the developments in order to be coupled naturally to AVEVA, we would have found ourselves in precisely the situation that we had wanted to avoid,” said Jordi Asensi, Head of Systems and Database Management at AENA Barcelona Airport.

 How did they do it?

-Prior to the construction of the terminal, processes were validated in the department responsible for defining user requirements, interface and design.
+Prior to the construction of the terminal, processes were validated in the department responsible for defining user requirements, interface, and design.
 Models were also tested to verify proper operation.
-Once the building was constructed and the field systems and control environment were deployed, an independent company tested each system in situ.
+Once the building was constructed and the field systems and control environment were deployed, an independent company tested each system on site.
 At the end of the T1 project, 200,000 signals were added to the 80,000 existing ones.

 Finally, in late 2010, the structure of the Energy Control System (SCE) was redesigned to bring together all of the electrical control systems into a single control point.
-This unified the controls for four separate power plants, including associated environmental monitoring for each (such as measuring groundwater levels or pumping systems using Archimedean screws to stabilize a portion of the runway built over a lagoon).
+This unified the controls for four separate power plants, including associated environmental monitoring for each such as measuring groundwater levels or pumping systems using Archimedean screws to stabilise a portion of the runway built over a lagoon.